 “I know it involves getting quiet and calm.
 You reminded me earlier that I have a little Christ, a little God, a little Love installed somewhere in my hard drive, so I find that.”

 You’re destroying my soil, that’s what else.
+Please get out of the herb garden!

 “I stay sober, because when we ingest mind-altering chemicals it inhibits our ability to listen and hear clearly.
-Side note, which You don’t need to answer right now, but why do Muslims know that and Christians still don’t get it?

 “I ask my people for input, because sometimes my Next Loving Step feels a little too hard to make on my own.